lijiaying/solver_free/README.md

 # X

-This is an artifact for the tool called **X**, which over-approximates the function hulls of various activation functions (including leaky ReLU, ReLU, sigmoid, tanh, and maxpool).
+This is an artifact for the tool called **X**, which over-approximates the function hulls of various activation functions (including ReLU, sigmoid, tanh, and maxpool).

 The expected outputs of `bash test_X.sh` is to verify a small instance of local robustness verification, and it prints the instance to verify is `UNKNOWN`, which means our sound approach cannot decide this instance is verified or not.
 Another possible result is `SAT`, which means the instance is verified and the local robustness is satisfied.
 If you see the output like this, it means the installation is successful and the tool works well.